baltimorecorps/hippo-backend/change-sets/race-table-update.md

 - Adds `race` to `test_basic_filter()` in `test_filter.py`
 - Updates `POST api/contacts/filter` to include `race` in the response body
+- Configures `join()` for precisely in the query

+### Branch `feature-bug-filter-endpoint`
+Fixes a bug that caused duplicate contacts to be returned when passing multiple programs in the filter payload

+#### Changes

+- Adds a test to recreate the duplicate bug
+- Turns the `program_app` query into a subquery to avoid duplication

 ### Deployment Considerations